Lesson Plan - Get It!

 It depends, so read on to find out more!

 Next, you will watch a video to learn about the relationships between digits and their place value.
-Be ready to answer the following questions from the video:
+Be ready to answer the following questions:

 - How does the value of a digit change as it moves to the left on a place value chart?